Working to make E-town affordable

 Music Performance Scholarships

 These scholarships are awarded to first-year and transfer students who are outstanding performing musicians who meet the challenges of Elizabethtown's academic environment.
 Scholarships are open to music and non-music majors.
-Awards range in value up to $4,000 annually and are renewable for four years.
+Awards are renewable for four years.
 Scholarship winners must participate in a College music ensemble identified by the College and take private music lessons for credit in their primary performing areas to maintain their scholarships.
 Students must receive "pass" grades in the ensembles and no less than "B-" in the lessons to remain eligible for the scholarship.
 Music Scholarship Auditions and Information.

 Elizabethtown College offers dozens of endowed scholarships, each with different requirements.
 These could be based on major, year of study or interest.